JaimyTuin223/character.ai-bot/README.md

 Go to the Character.AI website, create or open a bot chat and copy the id found at the end of the URL. (https://beta.character.ai/chat?char= **chatID**)

 #### Character.ai auth token.
 This auth token is how you use your account via the code.
-This token can be found by going to ...
+(You can also use a guest account, but this will include limitations)

+1. Open the [Character.AI website](https://beta.character.ai) in your browser.
+2. Open the developer tools.
+(F12, Ctrl+Shift+I, or Cmd+J)
+3. Go to the Application tab.
+4. Go to the Storage section and click on Local Storage
+5. Look for the @@auth0spajs@@:: ..
+6. Open the body with the arrows and copy the access token

+#### Can't find the data?
+If you can't find the data using the steps above, feel free to watch the installation on my youtube video. (coming soon.)

 ## Installation